jonathanstowe/EventEmitter/README.md

 Perl6 roles to sugar events through Supplies

+This has been obsoleted by Event::Emitter (https://github.com/tony-o/perl6-event-emitter) which can provide a similar interface but is more flexible and well thought out.

 ## Description

 This provides a set of convenience roles that allow an object to have